The latissimus dorsi is the widest and most powerful muscle of the back.

 You May Also Like…

-Overview of a Great Golf Swing, which summarises the movements in the Golf Loopy Perfect Swing.
+Overview of a Great Golf Swing, which summarises the correct movements in a great golf swing.

-Drill 101.
-Perfect Posture and Connecting to Your Core, which describes how to achieve perfect posture.
+Golf Swing Drill 101.
+Setup: Perfect Posture and Connecting to Your Core, which describes how to achieve perfect posture.

 The Role of the Right Arm in the Golf Downswing, which describes how the latissimus dorsi helps the right arm to transfer energy to the golf club in the downswing.